Nothing makes you want to simplify your life like homeschooling.

 - Plan making one or two large crockpots of soup/chili/stew/ per week to have plenty of leftovers for lunches as well as at least two meals per week.

-- Use an Instant pot to quickly cook beans, sweet potatoes, chicken thighs/breasts for shredding, hard-boiled eggs, and other main dish/healthy snack items.
+- Use an Instant pot to quickly cook beans, sweet potatoes, chicken thighs/breasts for shredding, hard-boiled eggs, and other main dishes/healthy snack items.

 - Have the ingredients on hand to make some quick, simple meals such as chili, tacos, soup, and pancakes on nights you have less time.